logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

 ------------------------------------------------

 1. Upgrade your Client Management System to export files in the new Version 5.0 format by addressing the changes described above.
+2. For organisations submitting Universal Aftercare data - as there was no Service Contact Practitioner record prior to Version 4.0, uploads using The Way Back Version 3.0 extension have been auto generating Service Contact Practitioner keys since the introduction of the base PMHC MDS Version 4.0 specification.
+More information is provided at https://docs.pmhc-mds.com/projects/data-specification/en/v4/changes-from-v2.html#steps-required-to-upgrade-to-version-4-uploads